nchammas/nchammas.github.io/_posts/2021-01-23-data-pipeline-materialized-view.md

 ### Update Trigger

-The update trigger is the event that prompts a refresh of the materialized view---i.e. by running your pipeline against the latest source data.
+The update trigger is the event that prompts a refresh of the materialized view---e.g. by running your pipeline against the latest source data.

 That event may be a file landing in a shared drive, or some data arriving on an event stream, or another pipeline completing.
 For some pipelines, the update trigger may just be a certain time of day, in which case it might be more useful to talk about the update _frequency_ rather than trigger.